Restoring Veeam Agent Backup to VMware vSphere VM

 - Network adapter settings

-- BIOS UUID (If you do not want to preserve the backed-up machine UUID for a VMware vSphere VM, you can create a new UUID during the instant VM recovery configuration process.)
+If you do not want to preserve the backed-up machine UUID for a VMware vSphere VM, you can create a new UUID during the Instant Recovery configuration process.

 - Number of disks and volumes

 - Size of volumes